 - Give your respondent something useful.
 The idea of exchange is a well-known tenet of content marketing.
 You give your users something of value in the form of helpful content, like an eBook or infographic, and in return, they give you their lead information.

 Although the ideal form might be short and sweet, there are plenty of use cases that require longer forms.
 Job applications, certification processes, and admissions applications may include more form fields and take a bit longer to complete.
 While this is hard to avoid in some use cases, there are still some ways that you can leverage FormAssembly to help increase your form conversion rate.

 - Prefilling: Already have a form user’s information in your CRM?
 Use a prefill function to enter certain information so they don’t have to.

 - Multi-Page Forms: If your form involves multiple sections and lot of scrolling, consider breaking it up between multiple pages.

 - Save & Resume: Some forms are just too long or complicated to finish in one sitting.
 Allow them to save their progress and continue filling out the form when they’re ready.

-If you’re not seeing as many form submissions as you’d like, whether it’s a sudden drop-off or a slow decline, try some of these practices to optimize your form conversion rates.
-To see our team of expert form builders review actual customer forms for their effectiveness and design, watch this recording of our Form Review webinar.
+If you’re not seeing as many form submissions as you’d like, whether it’s a sudden drop-off or a slow decline, try some of these practices to increase your form conversion rate.
+To see our team of expert form builders review actual customer forms for their effectiveness and design, tune in to this episode of our Form Review Masterclass webinar series.